elixir-europe/rdmkit/pages/national_resources/nl_resources.md

 contributors: [Mijke Jetten, Celia van Gelder, Rob Hooft, Mascha Jansen]
 coordinators: [Mijke Jetten]

-related_pages:
-  tool_assembly: [<!---REPLACE THIS with the page ID of the tool_assembly pages that you want to list here as related pages--->]

 training:
   - name: Training in TeSS
     registry: TeSS